bromodachi/food_diary/server/README.md

 ### Creating an entry

-To create an entry, you must send a POST with the data. "date", "meal", "entries".
+To create an entry, you must send a POST with the data. "date", "meal", and "entries".

 | body param name | type                                       | example      |
 | --------------- | ------------------------------------------ | ------------ |